modal-inria/Kernalytics/README.md

 For easier use, Kernalytics is provided with kernalyzr, a light R wrapper.

+## Licence

+Kernalytics is distributed under the AGPL 3.0 licence.

 ## Credits

 The following people contributed to the development of Kernalytics: Vincent Kubicki, Alain Celisse.